Npyscreen

 print "All objects, baby."

-Using a try/except block to allow for well-mannered exit in case of KeyboardInterrupt (Ctrl+C)GitHub
+try/except block to allow for well-mannered exit in case of KeyboardInterrupt (Ctrl+C)GitHub

 try: